seneca-cyber/principi/README.md

 ## Principi offers a fresh approach:

-- **Evidence Generation:** Collects findings and policies and documents them as evidence in markdown and JSON.
+- **Evidence Generation:** Collects findings and policies and documents them as evidence in markdown and JSON, sent to a provider for internal and external auditors to review.
 - **Flexibility:** Use any reasonable platform with an open and documented RESTful API as an evidence source.
-- **Simplicity:** Principi converts security-related data into markdown or JSON using a straightforward declarative YAML syntax.
+- **Simplicity:** Principi use straightforward declarative YAML syntax.
-- **Integration:** Easily import evidence and policies into various tools and platforms, with EVERYTHING linked correctly the first time.
+- **Integration:** Easily import evidence and policies into various tools and platforms, with EVERYTHING linked to it's control and framework correctly the first time.
 - **Policy-Driven Automation:** Define and manage policies and their findings in YAML, and then publish to your Governance Platform.
 - **Seamless Integration:** Works with existing provider modules or custom-built ones.